Industry / Licensing / Ground Handling Licence

 Ground Handling Licence

 A Ground Handling Licence (GHL) is required by any person who wish to carry out ground handling services in Malaysia.
 Refer to the Second Schedule of the Malaysian Aviation Commission Act 2015 on the list of ground handling activities that require a Licence issued by MAVCOM.

 Every GHL includes specific legally-binding conditions on the services that the licensee is authorised to operate, the validity period of the licence as well as the conditions to which the licence is subjected to.

-Successful applicants will be initially issued with a Conditional Approval, allowing the applicants to apply to the Civil Aviation Authority of Malaysia (CAAM) for a Technical Approval (TA) for their proposed operations and a GHL will only be issued to the applicant who holds a valid TA issued by the DCA.
+Successful applicants will be initially issued with a Conditional Approval, allowing the applicants to apply to the Civil Aviation Authority of Malaysia (CAAM) for a Technical Approval (TA) for their proposed operations and a GHL will only be issued to the applicant who holds a valid TA issued by the CAAM.

 Applying for a Ground Handling Licence (GHL)